 A digital certificate is an electronic set of data - like a passport - which describes certain traits of a person or device and can be validated through cryptographic means.
 When creating a new certificate a private and a public key are computed.
 Flowingly, the public key is supplemented with further data about certain traits, for example the name of the certificate receiver, which are further confirmed by the certificate issuer with their own signature.
 The hereby resulting set of data or document is the digital certificate of the person or device.
 In accordance with the DFN-PKI (Deutsches Forschungsnetz - Public Key Infrastructure) the kiz can issue user or server certificates for members of Ulm University on the security level 'global'.

 Ulm University's network is separated into several subnetworks, which are secured between each other and to the outside through firewalls.
+In case of the F&L network the firewall protection is limited.

 Communication and Information Centre (kiz)